-- It is more moderate than HIIT, so do your steady state cardio 1 or 2 times a week when you are not doing HIIT…do HIIT the other 2 to 3 times a week.
+- It is more moderate than HIIT, so do your steady state cardio 3 to 4 times a week when you are not doing HIIT…do HIIT the other 2 to 3 times a week.
 You cannot do HIIT more than about 3 times per week, or you will not have enough recovery time and you will burn out.
 LSD is a nice recovery workout while also burning calories.

 - If you are the ultimate hard-gaining, endomorph that has to scratch, claw, and fight for your gains, you’ll likely find your body reacts best to a combination of varying cardio routines: HIIT, Fartlek, LSD, etc.

-- It is a good routine to do after a hardcore weightlifting session.
+- It is a good routine to do after a good weightlifting session.
 If you have an intense weightlifting workout for 30 to 60 minutes with little rest between sets and reps, you might not have enough in the tank for a tough HIIT session.
-This is where 15 to 20 minutes of medium intensity cardio fits the bill.
+This is where 15 to 20 minutes of low to medium intensity cardio fits the bill.

 - It keeps your routine varied so things do not get stale for you, which can impact your motivation.
 “Variety is the spice of life!”

 - LSD will build your endurance, improve your cardiovascular endurance, and strengthen your heart.

 Jogging long distance at a slow to medium pace is simple enough to do, but you still want to prepare your body for the run.
 Make sure you do proper stretching and warm-up.

 Avoid injuries and strains when performing the following warm-up: